Josh Groban on Stage

 Josh Groban on Stage is a concert tour by American singer Josh Groban.
 Launched in support of his 2015 show tunes album Stages, the tour featured a night of Broadway songs and originals later on.
-The tour was announced on April 16, 2015, with dates running September 12-November 3, 2015 and tickets going on sale April 24.
+The tour was announced on April 16, 2015, with dates running from September 12 to November 3, 2015 and tickets going on sale April 24.
 However, Groban was sick for part of the tour so the first leg ended on December 21, 2015.